-The two-day workshop was inaugurated on 25 September 2017 by Birgitta Siefker-Eberle, Ambassador of Germany to the Hashemite Kingdom of Jordan, and Siraj Khan, Country Manager – Jordan, at the Max Planck Foundation.
+The two-day workshop was inaugurated on 25 September 2017 by Birgitta Siefker-Eberle, Ambassador of Germany to the Hashemite Kingdom of Jordan, and the Country Manager for Jordan at the Max Planck Foundation.
 Judge Dr. Noman al-Khateeb delivered his opening remarks on behalf of the President of the Constitutional Court and Judge Mohammed al-Ajarmeh delivered an opening address on behalf of the Chief Justice and President of the Court of Cassation.

 The Roundtable was the culmination of a series of separate workshops hosted with judges from both institutions and the first roundtable, which took place in Heidelberg in October 2016.
 Judges from both courts actively presented and responded on topics grounded in the provisions of the Law of the Constitutional Court, the Constitution and procedural rules which regulate the procedural and substantive considerations and referral of cases from the ordinary courts and the Court of Cassation, up to the Constitutional Court.

 Judge Dr. Adel Omar Sherif, Vice-President of the Supreme Constitutional Court (SCC) of Egypt, was invited to the roundtable as an expert to provide a practical and comparative perspective from his vast experience at the SCC in Egypt.